 Even Guitar Hero isn't immune to this.
 Bonus track "Yes We Can" from the second game sounds like a mariachi version of the Chicken Dance with a little Crazy Bus thrown in there for lead.

 The overworld theme of Dragon Quest III resembles the theme that plays during the ceremony at the end of Star Wars: A New Hope.
+Furthermore, part of the castle town theme resembles Henryk Wieniawski's Légende.

 The final boss themes of the first and fifth game sound suspiciously similar as well.